Best fans for summer — from tower fans to portable versions

 No oscillation

 A truly multi-purpose tool for your home, the Blueair Blue Pure Fan cleans the air as it cools.
-With a large, cube-shaped design with Scandi-style wooden feet and a leather carry handle, it is able to expel a huge amount of air and looks great to boot.
+With a large, cube-shaped design with Scandi-style wooden feet and a leather carry handle for easy portability, it is able to expel a huge amount of air and looks great to boot.
 It promises to clear 99% of particles from the environment.

 You may miss the oscillation, but the Blueair fan releases air across a 90-degree range due to its large face.
 You can also customize the pre-filters to fit your decor — "diva blue" and "dark shadow" are included you can also choose light gray, pink, and yellow variations.